gmihir/college-shark/college-app/README.md

 Open two terminals

 To begin, `npm install` to make sure you're not missing any node modules.
+Next, do `source .bash-source`.
+This will make sure the enviornment variables are set.

 Now this terminal will run the front end.
 Run `yarn start`.
 This will open the app on a new tab on your default browser to localhost:3000.

 The second terminal will run the back end:
 `yarn start-api`